-It’s a fun job, getting paid to hand out free things and chat to other students, and companies look for a special kind of person to represent them.
+It’s a fun job – getting paid to hand out free things and chat to other students.
+However, companies look for a special kind of person to represent them.

-If you’re reliable, a confident self-starter and good at taking the initiative – as well as being a fab communicator, of course – this job is perfect for you.
+If you’re reliable, a confident self-starter, and good at taking the initiative as well as being a fab communicator, this job is perfect for you.

-As part of the job, you might promote and attend particular events, engage with people on social media, get involved with uni societies, hand out flyers and those all-important freebies, and often have the chance to put forward your ideas.
+As part of the job, you might promote and attend particular events, engage with people on social media, and hand out flyers and freebies.

 - It’s a part-time, hourly paid opportunity, so you’ll have a steady stream of income if you can put the hours in.
-On-Campus Promotions pays £8 per hour, £1.30 over the national minimum wage for under-25s, and many agencies ask you to put in 8-10 hours per week.
+On-Campus Promotions pays £8 per hour, £1.30 over the national minimum wage for under-25s.
+Many agencies ask you to put in 8-10 hours per week.

 - Work experience.
-This is a great thing to pop on your CV as it uses all kinds of skills – communication, interpersonal skills, organisation, time management as you’re fitting it in around your degree, and teamwork, to name just a few.
+This is a great thing to pop on your CV as it uses all kinds of skills – communication, interpersonal skills, organisation, time management, and teamwork, to name just a few.

 - Insight into the industry.
 If you think marketing and PR might be a career for you, this gives you a chance to learn what it’s all about and start laying the foundations for life after university.
 On the other hand, it could be useful in helping you realise it’s not your thing, but you’ve still gained transferable skills and earned some money!

 - A foot in the door.
-You might work as an ambassador for a particular company and really impress them, putting you at the top of their list when placements, internships and graduate schemes come up.
+You might work as an ambassador for a particular company and really impress them.
+This puts you at the top of their list when placements, internships and graduate schemes come up.
 You’ll know the brand inside out and be able to hit the ground running.